juniorohanyere/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The 5-local_variables script lists all local variables and environment variables, and functions The 6-create_local_variable script creates a new local variable with a name: BEST and a value: School The 7-create_global_variable script creates a new global variable with name: BEST and value: School
+The 5-local_variables script lists all local variables and environment variables, and functions The 6-create_local_variable script creates a new local variable with a name: BEST and a value: School The 7-create_global_variable script creates a new global variable with name: BEST and value: School The 8-true_knowledge script prints the result of the addition of 128 with the value stores in the environment variable TRUEKNOWLEDGE, followed by a new line